zachpino/generative-design-workshop-s21/week02/README.md

 ##### Reading + Listening (1 hour)

+Read everyone's report in the Week 1 Board!
+Such great examples and thinking on display.

 Though seemingly unrelated to the generative art stuff discussed so far, read this short case-study by [Sidewalk Labs](https://sidewalklabs.com) describing their neighborhood design tool: [*A first step toward the future of neighborhood design*](https://www.sidewalklabs.com/blog/a-first-step-toward-the-future-of-neighborhood-design/).

 Listen to the recent episode of the *City of the Future Podcast* : [Generative Design](https://cityofthefuture.libsyn.com/generative-design) where members of the Sidewalk Labs team discuss generative design's role in future urban planning and development.
-Look-up any unfamiliar names or terms and write down **5 reflections** on the episode for sharing next week during class discussion.
+Look-up any unfamiliar names or terms and write down **3 questions, surprises, or reflections** on the episode for sharing next week during class discussion.